bruno-strandberg/MONA/README.md

 Prerequisities
 ==============
 * ROOT 6: tested at Lyon with /usr/local/root/6.10.02
-* Jpp with aanet, compiled against ROOT 6: tested with v10.1.11007 at Lyon
+* Jpp with aanet, compiled against ROOT 6: tested with v10.1.11007 at Lyon and Ubuntu 16.04
 * [OscProb](https://github.com/joaoabcoelho/OscProb) package needs be available and compiled and an environment variable `OSCPROBDIR` needs to be set to point to the `OscProb` directory.
 * Python scripts will require `docopt` package